joga11/joga11.github.io/authentication_github_account.md

 nav_exclude: true
 ---

-# How to authorize the GitHub account and connect it to the GitHub Desktop Client?
+# How to authorize the GitHub account and connect it to GitHub Desktop Client?

 1. In **File** menu select and click **Options**
 2. In **Options** window, select **Accounts**.